Scotland Wedding Photographer - Portrait & Commercial

 Having struggled with dyslexia as a child, I discovered art to be a way of channelling my individuality.
 I initially found a love for photography after borrowing a camera from my Grandfather which I used to capture shots of street life in Thailand.
 As I became more passionate about art, I bought my first camera: a Canon 40D.

 Photography has allowed me to challenge myself, take risks and experiment.
 For example, at the beginning of my photography career I was happy to act as a fly on the wall; capturing scenes as they happened; however as soon as I was asked to direct subjects I lost all confidence.
 By gaining experience and reflecting on my work I have followed a path of improvement.
-For my first ever shoot with a model I was terrified and scared to do the wrong thing, however post-shoot I felt accomplished and more determined than ever before.
-I can proudly say that it was from the very beginning, I knew that photography was something that I wanted to master and make a living from.

 I have always been a compassionate and empathetic person and my desire to help people led me to my career as a support practitioner.
 I believe that this emotional intelligence is translated in my work as a photographer.
 My primary aim during a shoot is to make my clients and comfortable as possible and make their time with me as enjoyable as possible.
 As my skills have improved and my confidence has grown, I have taken a keen interest in wedding photography.
 I love to meet and build relationships with families, brides and grooms: I believe that this allows me to capture true emotion on the day of a wedding.